 On any mandatory rehabilitation case, changes in rehabilitation suppliers may be requested only by parties to the case and shall only be made by approval of the Board.
 The party shall file Form WC-R1 requesting a change in supplier to include the name and address of both suppliers and the specific reasons the change is requested.
 The requesting party shall send copies of the Form WC-R1 to all parties and both suppliers and complete the certificate of service on the Form WC-R1.
 WC-R1 forms which do not comply will be returned to the party making the request.
-Any case party may file a written objection to the request for change by filing an online Form MC-NFN-12 Rehab Objection.
-[NOTE: by statute, objections to change requests must be filed within 15 days of the certificate of service on the WC-R1 request (not 20).]
+Any case party may file a written objection to the request for change by filing a Form 102d, Objection to Rehab.
 If the Board determines that a rehabilitation supplier should be removed from a case and the Board determines that rehabilitation is still needed, the Board may direct a change of supplier and will notify all parties and involved rehabilitation suppliers of this decision.
 The replaced supplier shall file a completed Form WC-R3.